JakeC007/The-Cold-Call-List/README.md

 ## Great!
 How Can I Use It?
-Currently you need a slight amount of technical know-how and have Python installed on your computer.
-If you have that then
+Currently you need a slight amount of technical know-how and have Python, `numpy` and `pandas` installed on your computer.
+If you're missing the packages run `pip install -r requirements.txt` in your terminal.
+Then:
 0. Have a csv with one column called `Names` and unique names for each student in that column
 1. Open `list_gen.py`
 2. Edit `pd.read_csv('your/csv/goes/here')`